General Information on Documentation of a Disability

 Explain the functional and substantial limitations from the impairment that may adversely affect the individual as a student in college.

-At the discretion of the appropriate Coordinator or Director of the Disability Resource Center, accommodations may be granted and provided for a limited time span with incomplete, outdated, or limited documentation.
+What's next?
+Once a student's documentation of disability is received, qualified University personnel review the documentation.
+If a student does not have current documentation, the Disability Resource Center can provide referral information.
+At the discretion of the appropriate Coordinator, accommodations may be granted and provided for a limited time span with incomplete, outdated, or limited documentation.
 This decision is determined on a case-by-case basis.